 outro: Never scared, K. Michelle

 Dove Clan family

 hair color: blonde

 magic type: air

 likes: blow pops

 guild sign color: maroon

 K.O likes spending his days chilling, fighting Rockie, and enjoying the taste of a delectable sucker.
 He is rarely seen without one in his mouth and values them more than earnings, which he spend majority of it on.
 Originally born Keith Oreo, K.O grew up in Azura, a small town in north Jasmine.
-His parents were huge anti-magic, so he was mistreated and later sent away to Dove Clan at the age of five for being a "demon child".
+His parents were huge anti-magic, so he was mistreated and later sent away to Dove Clan at the age of four for being a "demon child".
 Despite his troublesome background, K.O is cool to be around and keep everyone smiling.